click to return to Shaker Square Home page

 As PTO Council President of Shaker Schools Donita had made wonderful relationships with fabulous volunteers.
 The effort was soon being helped by Shaker Heights Councilwoman Norma Rodgers and then Mayor Patricia Mearns who suggested she form a small community group to launch the project.
 Mary Holmes co-founder, Peter Katz, Sheri Edison and Chris Stevens came on board.
 Mary Holmes became board President.

 Donita, an admirer of the community that once farmed most of the land in Shaker Heights, named the farmer’s market "North Union Farmers Market" after the Shakers.
 Friend and board member Barbara Chin designed the now familiar Shaker bandbox logo.
+NYC Greenmarket shared their philosophy and farmer’s producer only contract through the help of local lawyer Carolyn Steiner.

 Jeannie Shatten convinced Larry Albert, then the manager of Shaker Square, to support the project.